aleferna12/colorir/docs/source/builtin_palettes.rst

 hyacinth_macaw - *stack palette*
 ++++++++++++++++++++++++++++++++

 Colors of the parrot *Anodorhynchus hyacinthinus*.
-The two first colors of these palette make for a beautiful gradient when interpolated in the RGB color space.
+The two first colors of these palette make for a beautiful gradient when interpolated in the HCLuv color space.

 .. image:: images/palettes/hyacinth_macaw.png